 1. Cultural diversity

 Very little introduction needed here.
-Italian food is the most famous, appreciated and copied in the world.
-Wherever you go, you will always find “Italian restaurants” or Italian specialties in the menu of international eateries.
-How much Italian flavors are in those dishes, it’s a debatable, but still, the “Italian” factor is always a winning sales pitch.
+If you have to come up with even only one of the reasons why you should go to Italy is that Italian food is the most famous, appreciated and copied in the world.
+Wherever you go, you will always find “Italian restaurants” or Italian specialities on the menu of international eateries.
+How much Italian flavours are in those dishes, it’s debatable, but still, the “Italian” factor is always a winning sales pitch.

 Needless to say, in the Bel Paese you find the real deal, so Italian food is definitely one of the reasons to visit Italy.
-Here too, region after region you will discover new flavors, recipes, ingredients.
+Here too, region after region you will discover new flavours, recipes, ingredients, cheese, like Pecorino or Fossa cheese, bread, sauces and much more.

 3. Cakes and pastries